Preventive services refers to preventive care. Insurers now must provide many of these services at no cost.

 - HIV screening and counseling for sexually active women

-- Osteoporosis screening for women over age 60 depending on risk factors
+- Bone density (Osteoporosis) screening for women over age 60 depending on risk factors

 - Rh incompatibility screening follow-up testing for women at higher risk

 - Sexually transmitted infections counseling for sexually active women